Manishearth/manishearth.github.io/source/_posts/2017-02-26-clarifying-misconceptions-about-shattered.markdown

 I explained this a bit in my older post about [zero-knowledge-proofs][zkp].

 In essence, a hash function takes some data (usually of arbitrary size), and produces a value called a _hash_ (usually of fixed size).
-Thd function has some additional properties:
+The function has some additional properties:

  - In almost all cases, a small perturbation in the input will lead to a large perturbation in the hash
  - Given an input and its hash, it is computationally hard to find an alternate input producing the same hash